NicoleYOsborn/node-api-challenge/README.md

 - [ x] Add your _Team Lead_ as collaborator on Github.
 - [ x] Clone your forked version of the Repository.
 - [ x] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [ x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `firstName-lastName`.
+- [ x] Push commits: git push origin `firstName-lastName`.

 Follow these steps for completing your project.